gdelataillade/alarm/README.md

 notificationBody | `String` | The body of the notification. enableNotificationOnKill |   `bool`     | Whether to show a notification when application is killed to warn the user that the alarm he set may not ring.
 Enabled by default. androidFullScreenIntent |   `bool`     | Whether to turn screen on when android alarm notification is triggered.
-Enabled by default.
+Enabled by default. notificationActionSettings | `NotificationActionSettings` | Settings for notification action buttons (only stop at the moment).

 Note that if `notificationTitle` and `notificationBody` are both empty, iOS will not show the notification and Android will show an empty notification.